cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/devops/openstack_heat.rst

 Overview
 ----------------------------------------------------------------------

-This lesson will introduce you to a very important topic to OpenStack Heat, a software provisioning tool on the cloud.
+This lesson will introduce you to a very important topic of OpenStack Heat, a software provisioning tool on the cloud.

 .. tip:: Duration: 40 minutes